Tapad/sbt-docker-compose/README.md

 Steps to Enable and Configure sbt-docker-compose
 ------------------------------------------------

+1) Add the sbt-docker-compose plugin to your projects plugins.sbt file:

+    addSbtPlugin("com.tapad" % "sbt-docker-compose" % "1.0.1")

+   sbt-docker-compose is an auto-plugin which requires that sbt version 0.13.5 or higher be used.

+2) Enable the plugin on the sbt projects you would like to test:

+    enablePlugins(DockerComposePlugin)

-1) Configure your sbt project(s) to build Docker images by setting the 'dockerImageCreationTask':
+3) Configure your sbt project(s) to build Docker images by setting the 'dockerImageCreationTask':

   - The [sbt-docker] (https://github.com/marcuslonnberg/sbt-docker) plugin can be used by setting:
     ```